State Constitutions

 Structure of Government

-The judicial power was divided between the Chancellor and the supreme court.
-The Chancellor was the chief justice of the chancery courts, while the supreme court was the highest court of appeals.
-Courts appointed their clerks and other necessary officers of the court.
-The impeachment court was made up of the president of the Senate, senators, Chancellor, and supreme court justices.
+Judicial authority was divided between the chancellor and the supreme court.
+The chancellor presided over the chancery courts, while the supreme court served as the highest court of appeals.
+Courts were empowered to appoint their own clerks and necessary officers.
+Impeachments were tried before a special court composed of the president of the Senate, the senators, the chancellor, and the justices of the supreme court.

 Bill of Rights